 Ashura is a significant day observed by Muslims around the world.
 It holds great religious and historical importance and is marked by fasting, prayers, and acts of charity.
 In this article, we will explore when Ashura 2023 will take place and delve into the numerous benefits of fasting on this sacred day.
 Join us as we unravel the significance of Ashura and discover the rewards of observing this special occasion.

-Regarded as the second holiest month of the year, second only to Ramadhan, the entry into the month of Muharram ushers in the new year for us Muslims worldwide in accordance with the Hijri Calendar.
-It marks the day Prophet Muhammad (SAW) migrated from Makkah to Madinah.
+Regarded as the second holiest month of the year, second only to Ramadan, the entry into the month of Muharram ushers in the new year for us Muslims worldwide in accordance with the Hijri Calendar.
+It marks the day Prophet Muhammad (SAW) migrated from Mecca to Medina.
 As with any Islamic event, the dates are different every year due to the nature of the Hijri Calendar being a lunar calendar as opposed to the solar Gregorian Calendar.
 The timing or day of the event depends on the sightings of the moons.
 The Day of Ashura is the 10th Day of the month of Muharram.
 Learn more about the Maal Hijri, Awal Muharram, Month of Muharram, and the Islamic Hijri Calendar here.

 Ashura 2023 will most likely fall on the 28th of July 2023, depending on the moon sighting of the month of Muharram.
 It is important to note that the Islamic calendar follows the lunar cycle, which means that the exact date may vary depending on the sighting of the moon.
-In essence, the word “Ashura” means tenth which is fitting as the day of Ashura falls on the 10th of Muharram.
+In essence, the word “Ashura” means tenth, which fits as the Day of Ashura falls on the 10th of Muharram.
 It marks the day that Prophet Musa (AS) crossed the Red Sea with his people under Allah (SWT)’s protection, saving them from the Pharoah.

 “The fast of Ashura wipes out the sins of the previous year.”